Dmkk01/p5-dev-tools/README.md

 ## Keeping in Touch
 Bug reports, suggestions, and other contributions are cheerfully accepted.
-Please use the [Issues page of the GitHubrepository](https://github.com/Dmkk01/p5-dev-tools/issues).
+Please use the [Issues page of the GitHub repository](https://github.com/Dmkk01/p5-dev-tools/issues).